User Guide

 Breaking Text in Multiple Lines

 Insert \n sequence inside the text to break it in multiple lines.
-Use Shift+Enter shortcut to do it without typing.
+Use Shift+Enter shortcut to do it without actually typing the sequence.

 Multiple Selection in Tables